Furzeham Primary & Nursery School

 What criteria must be satisfied before children and young people can access this provision/service?

 Furzeham School is a friendly and caring Local Authority maintained school with children ranging from 3 -11.
-Every child matters and is valued in our school.
+Every child is an individual, with their own specific needs and each child is valued in our school.
 We want children and their parents to feel relaxed and secure in our environment and we all work together to create the best all-round experience and achieve the best outcomes for life for the child.

 All children are welcomed into our school, regardless of any special need and we realise that for almost all children, the amount of support that they need will vary throughout their time at school.
 We work with children, parents and outside agencies to make accurate assessments and to put in place the most effective arrangements for the child once this has happened.